Morenazi

-Morenazi (portmanteau from Spanish moreno—meaning "having tanned or dark skin"—and Nazi) or morenario are derogatory terms to describe non-white people, or more directly mixed race, black, or even Europeans who are not considered fully white by WASP culture or neo-Nazis, who show support or sympathy for Nazism, Nazi Germany, the personality cult of Adolf Hitler and more directly white supremacism.
+Morenazi (portmanteau from Spanish moreno—meaning "having tanned or dark skin"—and Nazi) or morenario are derogatory terms to describe non-white people, or more directly mixed race, black, or even Europeans who are not considered fully white by WASP culture or neo-Nazis, but themselves show support or sympathy for Nazism, Nazi Germany, the personality cult of Adolf Hitler and more directly white supremacism.

 Term

 The term emerged after World War II, after the discourse of white racial purity managed to creep in with some nationalist movements critical of the republican democratic system in Latin America.
 Morenazis display the stereotypical ideals of the North American and European branches of neo-Nazism: racist discourses, specifically antisemitic, of the racial superiority of whites, conspiracy theories such as the persecution of whites, and the repudiation of non-white immigrants.

 Although the term underscores the paradox arising when historically marginalised groups engage in hate speech, it also exposes an implicit hierarchy within such discourses, implying that racism and discrimination are deemed legitimate or coherent only when expressed by Caucasian individuals.
 Consequently, the term morenazi operates within the same discriminatory framework that it ostensibly seeks to critique.